Traditional Japanese House Floor Plan: An Easy Guide

 If you look at a traditional Japanese house floor plan, you will see 土間, which literally translates to earth floor, which may have been the case years ago.
 Currently, however, doma is typically made from concrete.

 For a Japanese house, the doma is an indoor multipurpose space.
-Think of it as a garage that also acts as storage or a social location.
+Think of it as a garage that also acts as storage or a common area of the home.

-Traditionally, doma were indoor places for cooking and work that allowed one to make messes, e.g., making pottery, preparing seedlings for planting, etc. Over time, they became more flexible multipurpose spaces, such as bike storage, hobby space, or a transitional area between the entrance and the living area.
+Traditionally, doma were spaces for cooking and work that allowed one to make messes, e.g., making pottery, preparing seedlings for planting, etc. Over time, they became more flexible multipurpose spaces, such as bike storage, a hobby space, or a transitional area between the entrance and the living area.

 The visual difference between sliding and swinging doors